 Chemotherapy targets cells that grow and divide quickly – like cancer.
 But, it can harm other fast-growing cells in the body.
 These include the cells that line the mouth and intestines and cells that cause hair to grow.
 This is why side effects like mouth sores, nausea, and hair loss are common.

-Medicines can have different side effects, and not all children respond to medicines in the same way.
+Medicines can have different side effects.
+Not all children respond to medicines in the same way.
 The care team will discuss common side effects, when they might occur, and some ways to manage them.